The strong shall be as tinder,

 And the trees remembered.

 The trees were there when the ancient kings fell.
 They saw the decay of time and friendships.
 They watched the world grow dark, and the blood of mortality and immortality slowly part.
-They looked on as humans came into the world as babies and went out of it withered and old, while the Faeries lived on, ever young, retreating into themselves and the forests, never to be seen unless the world was in peril.
+They looked on as the Mortalus came into the world as babies and went out of it withered and old, while the Aeterna lived on, ever young, retreating into themselves and the forests, never to be seen unless the world was in peril.

 Oaths were broken.
 Kinships forsaken.
 Friends forgotten.
 Alliances died and races became strangers to one another.